ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Schedulers are similar to Grand Central Dispatch queues, but schedulers support cancellation (via [disposables](#disposables)), and always execute serially.
-With the exception of the [+immediateScheduler][RACScheduler], schedulers also do not offer synchronous execution.
+With the exception of the [+immediateScheduler][RACScheduler], schedulers do not offer synchronous execution.
 This helps avoid deadlocks, and encourages the use of [signal operators][RACSignal+Operations] instead of blocking work.

-[RACScheduler][] is also somewhat similar to `NSOperationQueue`, but schedulers do not allow tasks to be reordered, or to depend on one another.
+[RACScheduler][] is also somewhat similar to `NSOperationQueue`, but schedulers do not allow tasks to be reordered or depend on one another.

 [Design Guidelines]: DesignGuidelines.md
 [Haskell]: http://www.haskell.org